Donald · Galloway

 Meikle Millyea — common questions

 - Meikle Millyea is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 14km with 613m of ascent and takes most walkers 4-7 hours.
-Terrain: Forest road for the first 4 km, then rough tussock and bog up onto Milldown of Cairnsmore before easy slabs to the top.
+Ground conditions: Forest road for the first 4 km, then rough tussock and bog up onto Milldown of Cairnsmore before easy slabs to the top.

-- Where do I park for Meikle Millyea?
+- Where's the parking for Meikle Millyea?

-- Can I bring my dog up Meikle Millyea?
+- Can dogs go up Meikle Millyea?

 - Is Meikle Millyea safe in winter?